So, how do you feel about China, specifically Beijing?

 Price: Around $5

-Coming on the top priority of everyone visiting Beijing, Beihai Park is mainly made up of an enormous lake; cold in winter and so cool in summer, especially when boats are going out to sail across the lake.
+Coming on the top priority of everyone visiting Beijing, Beihai Park is mainly made up of an enormous lake; it is cold in winter and so cool in summer, especially when boats are going out to sail across the lake.
 Spectacular view.

 Why should you visit Beihai Park?